Modern Slavery Act Statement

 This statement has been published in accordance with the Modern Slavery Act 2015.
-It sets out the steps taken by NWF Group Plc and its subsidiaries, during the 2019-20 financial year which ended on the 31st May 2020.
+It sets out the steps taken by NWF Group plc and its subsidiaries during the 2022-23 financial year, which ended on the 31st

-We acknowledge the responsibility we have to guard against modern slavery and human trafficking and are committed to eliminating any risk of it in our businesses or supply chains.
+We acknowledge the responsibility we have to guard against modern slavery and human trafficking and are committed to the prevention of it in our businesses and supply chains

-NWF Group is a specialist agricultural and distribution business delivering feed, food and fuel across the UK.
-With a heritage in the agricultural sector, established in 1871, the Group has over 145 years’ experience in adding value to our customers.
+NWF Group plc is a specialist distributor delivering fuel, food and feed across the UK.
+With a heritage inthe agricultural sector, the Group has over 150 years’ experience in adding value to our customers.

 The Group is made up of three trading divisions:

-- NWF Agriculture (Feeds) is a leading national supplier of ruminant animal feed, feeding one in six dairy cows in Britain.
-The business supplies over 4,750 farmers from Scotland to Cornwall.
+➢ NWF Agriculture (Feeds) is a leading national supplier of ruminant animal feed, feeding one in six dairy cows in Britain.
+The business supplies over 4,000 farmers from Scotland to Cornwall and has

 Each of the divisions is responsible for undertaking due diligence to identify where they feel modern slavery and human trafficking could most likely occur in their business.
-By identifying the high risk areas we then focussed our efforts.
+By identifying the high risk areas we can

 We have identified our two principle risks to be the following:

-- Use of agency workers primarily in Foods
+2. Use of agency workers, primarily in Food.

-Following a review of our current policies we believe that our present arrangements offer sufficient protection to all workers.
+Our policies are regularly reviewed and we believe that our present arrangements offer sufficient protection to all workers.

-In addition to policies that protect all workers from mistreatment, we have a robust and effective Whistleblowing Policy which we are confident encompasses employees who wish to raise modern slavery and/or human trafficking as an issue.
+In addition to policies that protect all workers from mistreatment, we have a robust and effective Whistleblowing Policy (available from www.nwf.co.uk).
+All workers, including agency workers, are

 We operate strictly in accordance with UK employment legislation.

-This statement was approved by the Board of NWF Group Plc on 4 November 2020.
+This statement was approved by the Board of NWF Group plc on 26 October 2023.

-Signed on behalf of the Board by Richard Whiting, Chief Executive of NWF Group.
+Signed on behalf of the Board by Chris Belsham, Chief Executive Designate of NWF Group plc.